 InQuoSens brings together excellent and internationally visible research activities of ACP, the Institute for Micro- and Nanotechnologies at the Technical University of Ilmenau (IMN) and the Fraunhofer IOF Institute of Optics and Precision Engineering Jena in the key technologies quantum optics and sensor technology.
 By means of strategic investments measures and a joint strategy process at both locations, these fields are synergistically developed.
 InQuoSens coordinates its scientific development with the innovative needs of the Thuringian metrology and communication industry.
 For example, InQuoSens is currently working on the question of how quantum technologies can be used in autonomous driving or medical diagnostics.
-Through these activities, InquoSens is developing into an internationally independent center of scientific excellence with a critical mass of competences, which will increase the innovative power of the Thuringian economy.
+Through these activities, InquoSens has developed into an internationally renowned center of scientific excellence which contributes significantly to increase the innovative power of the Thuringian economy.

 Quantum physical phenomena enable novel applications in science and technology that lead to significant improvements in information processing.
 In particular, quantum communication is already technologically mature for real application scenarios.
 By means of Quantum Key Distribution (QKD), it is possible to drastically increase data security in new digital business fields such as smart grids, personalized medicine or microtransaction banking.
 Thus, quantum-based, secure communication can become the locational advantage of a data-driven economy.
 However and so far, many quantum communication scenarios achieve only low electro-optical integration density and key rates in the low kbit range.
 The overall goal of our research group FastPhoton is to advance quantum communication by focussing on the high-frequency control of photon sources in high-performance opto-electronic components and assemblies.
 We are targeting applications of optical, quantum-based data communication in fiber optical and and satellite networks.